 “Ice Lessons” by M.K.
-Sturdevant • Monthly Muse (2017)
+Sturdevant (Musepapers 2017)

 The MUSE has spoken!
 M.K.
 Sturdevant’s essay, “Ice Lessons,” is a winner in our first-ever Monthly Muse writing prompt on In Memoriam.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 “Ice Lessons”

-M.K.
+by M.K.
 Sturdevant

 I’m running next to the lake, leaping and punching through the fog.
 It’s spring, freezing cold.
 Heart pounding, I gasp it, I spit it out once more, to let him know that now is a good time.
 There’s nobody around.
 Now, Dad.
 Come now!
 There are merely millions of shadows, flickers in high-rise windows to the west.
 I pause on my path, and not even a gull flaps.
 I can only hear the lake breaking, shifting ice all around, and I hear the plates rolling slicing and shattering little by little: his steady crackle.
 He is the line being drawn, from here to Benton Harbor, a noise drawn deep under Sister Bay, a shift in the light over Milwaukee.